Subscriptions for our 2019/20 season are available NOW!

 by David Greig

-Prudencia Hart is an academic scholar of traditional Scottish folklore and immensely dislikes all things pop culture, including her professional nemesis, Colin Syme.
+Prudencia Hart is an academic scholar of traditional Scottish folklore and immensely dislikes all things pop culture, including her work adversary, Colin Syme.
 After a particularly long night full of draughts and drams at a pub, Prudencia gets lost in the snow-covered forest and winds up getting saved by a man who may have nefarious intentions.
 Bewitchingly exuberant, The Strange Undoing of Prudencia Hart is a wild romp through Scottish ballads, karaoke mainstays, and devilish encounters.

 The Strange Undoing of Prudencia Hart will be performed among the audience in a pub-style setting.
 Enjoy traditional Scottish pub fare, beverages, and (of course) whiskey for a nominal additional fee.